Selections from Pulpit Bible Study.

 "Know and understand that I am he; before me there was no God, neither shall there be after me." - Isaiah 43:10.

 No gender has God.
 Because I AM is a verb, it is motion- positive, or "male."
 God is the Light of Intelligence- Eternal Mind: He is Self-Existent and never ceases to Be.
 He needs nothing, the entire universe is His House.
 He is the Source of all things manifest.
 Being unseen and without manifest, the only way to know about Him was through signs and symbols.
 His desire is to make Himself known to man, created in His Image.
-The disclosure of the All Being happened gradually, through dispensations and chosen vessels.
-Seeing the suffering of all mankind, it was time to send a reproduction of His Personality.
+The disclosure of the All-Being happened gradually, through dispensations and chosen vessels.
+Seeing the suffering of mankind, in due time He sent a reproduction of His Person.

 Elohim.
 Who is Us?
 "Let us create man in our image, after our likeness."
 The Seven Spirits of the Elohim are powerful projection lenses of creative manifestation: Light, sound and color.
 They are seen again in the Book of Revelation: The Seven Lamps standing before the Throne of God.

 Thesis + Antithesis = Synthesis. "...male and female created he them."

 "The man has become as one of us, he knows duality."
 Why does God allow evil?
 Without polarity nothing can be created; a thing must have its opposite to define it.
 God separated light from darkness, but once man discovered the difference the genie could not be put back in the bottle.
 We are given a choice: Right from wrong.
 It only makes sense that if God dwells in each of us, we are both witness and judge of ourselves.
-Our works follow us and we must learn from our mistakes.
+Our works follow us and we must learn from our mistakes in the here and now.

 A cause to remember God's covenants with man.
 These are specifically named as perpetual ordinances.
 Memorials are eternal and always reappear in the Book of Revelation.
 The Rainbow is a covenant sign made with Noah after the Flood.
 (Gen. 9:13-17.
 Rev. 4:3).
 When we see one we always stop and take notice.
 It is truly a marvel.